-“For estate agents, building solid relationships with their customers is the key to success,” observes Russell Mills of Chat Heroes, “but at the same time they find increased competition online, as well as pressure on their own resources.”
+“For estate agents, building solid relationships with their customers is the key to success,” observes Paul Lawton of Chat Heroes, “but at the same time they find increased competition online, as well as pressure on their own resources.”

 “There is the issue of customer visibility, for online property businesses, in that they might not know who is spending time online looking at their sites”